Pressure of speech: Stimulants

 Stimulants such as cocaine or amphetamines may cause speech resembling pressured speech in individuals with pre-existing psychopathology and produce hypomanic or manic symptoms in general, owing both to the substance's own qualities and the underlying nature of an individual's psyche.
 In many psychotic disorders, use of certain drugs amplifies certain expressions of symptoms, and stimulant-induced pressured speech is among them.

 Effects

-Pressured speech may lead to stuttering, e.g., whenever the persons want expressing themselves faster than their ability to utter their thoughts.
+Pressured speech may lead to stuttering, e.g., a person's want to express themselves is faster than their ability to utter their thoughts.